adnanian/atw-flatiron-cli-project/README.md

 ## Usage

-When you first run the program, you will receive a welcome menu that instructs you how to use this program.
+When you first run the program, you will receive a welcome message that instructs you how to use this program.
+This program consists of three menus: the main menu, the classifications menu, and the languages menu.

 ### Main Menu